-We are currently accepting donations to fund the 2025 owl banding project.
+We are currently accepting donations to fund the 2025 owl banding and educational events.
 Please join us in our efforts to continue this important research!

 Projects